MENU

 • To collaborate with other stakeholders of higher education for quality evaluation, promotion and sustenance.

 • Commitment to quality has been a maxim of Hindu College since its very inception.
-The College has recently constituted the IQAC which commenced operations from July 2015 and which has now become the designated nodal agency for ensuring and providing quality guarantees in academics and administration of college.
+The College has recently constituted the IQAC which commenced operations from July 2015 and is now the designated nodal agency for ensuring and providing quality assurances in academics and College administration.
 The IQAC has a diverse composition of alumni, parents, non-teaching staff, external experts and students.

 Objectives of IQAC